Updated: Mar 15

 But there are two other studies that totally squash the fear of having elevated LDL, especially when all those other blood markers discussed above are where you want them to be.
 The first was called the Leiden 85+ study. (r) In this study the participants who had the highest cholesterol levels were also found to have the lowest mortality, lowest cancer rates, and lowest rates of infections.
 The second study was called the Lothian birth cohort study.(r) It showed that those with the highest cholesterol levels had the lowest rates of hypertension, stroke, and coronary artery disease, as well as higher cognitive function compared with those who had lower cholesterol levels.

 I think it is time to start asking ourselves if Ancel Keys sent the medical community and the American public on a wild goose chase over LDL cholesterol.
 While knowing your cholesterol numbers is useful, we need to start asking ourselves if LDL cholesterol is the best marker to be looking at when it comes to risk of heart disease and heart attacks.
 I have discussed in other posts how important it is for heart attack prevention to be in a fat burning or ketogenic state.
 Therefore, along with heart rate variability and markers for oxidative stress, I believe that tracking whether you are making and burning fat and ketones for fuel or not is a much better indicator of your risk for heart disease.
+For the full blog on the best markers to track for heart disease prevention click here.

 Stay healthy out there!